ilan-anodot/anodotcost_api_docs_slate/source/includes/_Post Metrics.md

 Please keep in mind that this protocol is deprecated.
 While it is still supported - we do not encourage its use.
 </aside>

 Use this API to send metrics to Anodot based on the 1.0 Metric protocol.
-You may use this protocol to create new metrics or submit data poitns for new or existing metrics.
+You may use this protocol to create new metrics or submit data points for new or existing metrics.
 You can submit data points for multiple metrics in a single request.

 * As a rule of thumb it is recommended not to send more than 1000 samples in a single http request, although it can handle more but the latency will be higher.
-* Data points should send in chronological order, otherwise data point which is out of order will be dropped.
+* Data points should be sent in chronological order, otherwise data points which are out of order will be dropped.
 * To assign one or more tags to a metric add the tags to the metric name with a prefix of a hashtag (#).

 ### Request